PixelatedDeveloper/kipper/README.md

 - Responsive layout.
 - Members support.
 - Translation support (see localisation).
+- Author section at the bottom of each post includes avatar, user bio and socials.
 - Shows related posts (by a posts primary tag) below a post.

 ### Other features
 - Ability to set your own publication icon and publication logo.
 - Set cover- and featured-post images for tags, author and single post pages.
 - Navigation configurable via navigation-section in Ghost panel.
-- Author section at the bottom of each post includes avatar, user bio and socials.
+- Accent color configurable via the Ghost panel
 - Custom tag, author and error page designs.
 - Set social media links through Ghost settings panel (they will show in the footer).